 You might have heard of the word Freelance or Freelancer, while there is no difference between the two words and if you’ve ever wondered what it means and why is one of the most trending topics on social media.

-Well, a Freelancer is someone who works as an individual and isn’t committed to one Employer only, he or she works to get paid on a particular skill like Writing of Contents, Graphics Designing or even Web Designing and Web Development.
+Well, a Freelancer is someone who works as an individual and isn’t committed to one Employer only, he or she works to get paid for a particular skill like writing content, graphics designing or even web designing and web development.
 They get paid for their work and they move on to work for another client.

 Freelancing in Nigeria is one of the cool ways to make money online in Nigeria, and Nigeria is known to be one of the most active countries with Freelancers.
 So if you want to know how to become a freelancer in Nigeria or what it takes to become one, then this article is for you.

 Before you can start freelancing in Nigeria, there are some things you need to have in mind, it’s not easy as most people would describe it to be, but due to the numerous competitions out there, you have to be hardworking and consistent if you want to make money from Freelancing.

 Below are some of the things you need to know if you want to become a freelancer in Nigeria, I’ve listed them here on Naijaknowhow for you to follow up.

 The Freelancer field is very wide and there are a lot of skills that are fetching people money as a freelancer, but before you go out claiming you’re a freelancer, it’s advisable to know which niche or skilled individuals clients are looking for, you might have been practising your skills on a niche before, but it’s better if you make research and learn more before you embark on that freelancer journey.